psmass/DDS-Data-model-Example/CommandResponse/README.md

 ![](https://github.com/psmass/DDSexamples/blob/master/RtiAsOne.png)

-# THIS DIRECTORY CONTAINS:
+# **THIS DIRECTORY CONTAINS:**

-1. Discussion of two simple Command Response data models: Master/Slave and Client / Server.
-Both discussion will use non-Objective state (i.e. immediate command execution vs. long lasting command execution as it achieves it's Objective or end-goal.
-As an example, a command to move a vehicle to a way-point.)

-2. An implementation of a the Master / Slave model.
+1. An implementation of a the Master / Slave model using the Objective State pattern.

-### **Model 1) Master / Slave(s) or  Controller / Device(s)**
+2. Discussion
+	 - Objective State pattern.
+ 	 - Controller / Device and Consumer / Service data command/Response Models.

+## **Implementation Example of a Master / Slave Model using the Objective State Pattern**

-This model will have a Master Controller and a Slave Device (where there could be many devices, but one logical controller).
+The example coded here, will have a Master Controller and a Slave Device (where there could be many devices, but one logical controller), and use the Objective State Pattern (see below).

 To keep things simple, there are two topics: